ParkerGits/tends/TechnicalCaseStudy/TechnicalCaseStudy.md

 ## Trends

 At this point in development, the user could successfully create a tend and have it display on their dashboard.
 Now I wanted to store data points associated with that tend.
-The app I use to track my intermittent fasting displays statistics and graphs for weight and time spent fasting: this is exactly what I envisioned for my application, except not exclusive to fasting nor weight.
+The app I use to track my intermittent fasting displays statistics and graphs for weight and time spent fasting: this is exactly what I envisioned for my application, except not exclusive to tracking fasting nor weight.

 Firstly, I needed to determine *when* a data point should be stored.
 For the quantity tend, I have it set up for now to store a data point when the "reset" button is manually clicked.
 However, eventually, I would like to allow the user to decide how often they would like their quantity tend to be automatically reset and stored (think: weekly pages read, daily calories).
 For the timer tend, a data point is stored whenever the timer is stopped.